coq/coq/doc/sphinx/addendum/extraction.rst

 .. note::

-   When extracting to |OCaml|, if an inductive constructor or type has arity 2 and the corresponding string is enclosed by parentheses, and the string meets
-   |OCaml|'s lexical criteria for an infix symbol, then the rest of the string is
-   used as an infix constructor or type.
+   When extracting to OCaml, if an inductive constructor or type has arity 2 and the corresponding string is enclosed by parentheses, and the string meets OCaml's lexical criteria for an infix symbol, then the rest of the string is used as an infix constructor or type.

 .. coqtop:: in